D.C. Roads - US 29

 Northbound and southbound (EB and WB, in freeway terms) on the Whitehurst Freeway, which is elevated above K St through (really around) Georgetown.
 The Whitehurst is a short but well-traveled elevated freeway, used as a commuter alternative to I-66.
 It was meant for something better, namely I-266, which would have crossed the Potomac west of downtown (in the vicinity of Spout Run Pkwy. in Alexandria), picked up the Whitehurst a little west of where it now ends, and ended at I-66 again (where that Interstate now officially ends, as does the Whitehurst).
 66 would have taken traffic into the city to meet I-95, which is what I-395 would have been had it been completed to the north.
 Since DC doesn't know how to finish its freeways, it's considering tearing this one down in favor of a boulevard, similar to the state of Washington's (yes, coincidence) plans with SR 99, in order to reunite Georgetown with the river.

 Facing west on K St. underneath the Whitehurst.
 It's not terribly pretty, but no one can argue Georgetown isn't connected to the waterfront under the Whitehurst (the C&O Canal does more to separate the town than does the freeway).
-K St. ends at the railroad arch in the background of the second photo, and the only way out is backtracking to Wisconsin Ave.
+K St. ends at the canal stub arch in the background of the second photo (okay, so I sorta almost got a photo of it, but hardly worth mentioning), and the only way out is backtracking to Wisconsin Ave.

 This sign isn't terribly old, but it's terribly strange.
 The font used is similar to the New England font used in Massachusetts and Maine until the early 1970's, though the backgrounds of these signs aren't faded enough to be quite that old.
 The DC atop the US 29 shield would also date the signs to about that time period, further baffling me.
 On the right, "Frwy" has been mostly greened out, which isn't necessary because even though it's a stub, the E Street Freeway still exists.
 Finally, with the periods after "K" and "E," someone tell me what those letters stand for?